Français

 Required documents

-• photos of the premises (façade et and sidewalk) and illustrations of the furniture, railings and planters
+• Photos of the premises (façade et and sidewalk) and illustrations of the furniture, railings and planters

 If applicable: